marxanweb/docs/user.md

 If you have already made some manual edits to the planning units and these overlap with the planning units that contain protected areas, then the manual edit will take precedence.
 #### Costs
 By default all project in Marxan Web have an equal area cost surface which means that planning units with the same area have the same cost.
 All planning units created in Marxan Web are equal area and so by definition costs are equal.
-You can create your own cost surfaces and import them for use within Marxan Web - the cost value is show in the legend.
+You can create your own cost surfaces and import them for use within Marxan Web - the cost value is show in the legend and can be queried using the identify tool (see [Identifying Planning Units](#identifying-planning-units)).

 <img src='images/legend_planning_unit_cost.png' title='Planning unit cost legend' class='docsImage'>